incertae-sedis/cavatica/README.md

 Copy fetched authors and papers tabular datafiles into the DATA folder.

-## Step Three: Verify Data
+## Step Three: Verify Data (optional)

 If you used RISmed, then you already have barcharts.
 If you used Ebot, enter 04-BarChart-pubcounts to generate barcharts showing number of publication by year.

 Enter **05-OneSentence** to pull out sentences that contain your query term by paper in a html file.
 This helps manual filtering of many papers.
+This step is optional and only provided to help human curation of the data.
+This step is not necessary to run the pipeline and generate the final transition table.

 **Example**: Searching Cytoscape papers for "Cytoscape" results in the following HTML file.